-Execution of BoD- and GEB-defined risk appetite for sustainability and climate risks, based on identified material risks
+Execution of BoD- and GEB-defined risk appetite for sustainability and climate risks, based on identified material risks commodity prices, as well as correlations and volatility.

 Monitoring and risk appetite setting

 Integration of climate-related risks (quantitative) into the firm's risk appetite framework, including, but not limited to, climate-related credit limits (considering materiality thresholds) and/or carbon budgets and utilization aligned with UBS net-zero implementation targets.